ABOUT THE DATASET:

 STUDY DESIGN HIGHLIGHTS:

-Pre-election interviews averaging 73 minutes in length were conducted September 2 through November 3, 2008.
+Pre-election interviews 73 minutes in length were conducted September 2 through November 3, 2008.
 No interviewing was conducted on Election Day, November 4.
-Post-election interviews averaging 91 minutes were administered November 5 through December 30, 2008.
+Post-election interviews 91 minutes in length were administered November 5 through December 30, 2008.
 Randomization, employed for selection of half-samples to reduce overall interview length, and for question order within batteries, was implemented by the Computer Assisted Interviewing (CAI) instrumentation.

 For the post-election survey, the minimum rate (AAPOR RR1) is 53.9 percent; the estimated rate (AAPOR RR3) is 57.7 percent; the maximum rate (AAPOR RR5) is 70.8 percent.
 The re-interview rate is 90.5.